Glossary of Terms Used in Grant Applications

 ADA Access Plan

 All organizations receiving public funding from SEMAC are required by the Americans with Disabilities Act (ADA) and federal Section 504 Regulations to work with people with disabilities to facilitate access to their projects, either access to a facility or access to the content of the project.
-An access plan describes your accomplishments related to compliance with the ADA, and outlines future goals for making your facilities, programs, or services accessible to persons with disabilities.
+For projects that may present accessibility issues, an access plan describes your efforts to comply with the ADA for current grant activities, and outlines future goals for making your facilities, programs, or services accessible to persons with disabilities.

-The main arts organization, government entity or school organizing, implementing, and committing resources to the proposal.
+The main arts organization, non-arts nonprofit, government entity or school organizing, implementing, and committing resources to the arts programming proposal.
 If two groups are involved please select one to be the lead and therefore the applicant.
 The other group shall be designated the Partner Organization.
 All applicants must be located within the SEMAC Region.
-For additional information see Eligibility.
+For additional information about eligible applicants, see Eligibility.

 That person empowered to enter into contracts for the applicant organization.
 This is usually the board chairperson, president or executive director.
 Authorizing officials certify that their Board of Directors supports the operating budget as described in the application, resolves to carry out the budget as described therein, and that the programming does not duplicate funding from any previous grant.